 - Jump into water

 - Kick per normal

-I know I’m mocking but when I first saw the dive masters in the Maldives using them, I wondered the same!
-You know it’s like your normal size fins longer, but just because you drive a car, doesn’t necessarily mean you can drive a 10-wheeler truck (or can you?).
-Anyway, I think it’s normal to have some questions and I will tell you that you put in on the same way, and you kick the same way, except for 1 minor difference.
-You’ll exert less effort for more power.
+I know I’m mocking.
+I too wondered the same when I first saw the dive masters in the Maldives using them.
+You know it’s like your normal size fins just longer, but just because you drive a car, doesn’t necessarily mean you can easily drive a 10-wheeler truck (or can you?).
+Anyway, it’s normal to have questions and I will tell you that you put them on the same way, and you kick the same way, except for 1 minor difference: You’ll exert less effort for more power.
 Yeah!

 The problem with Force Fins is when I do macro photo diving.
 The fins are so light, my legs tend to float up while I try to keep low to shoot.
 So in 2014, I got myself everybody’s favorite jet fins: a baby pink fins with purple strap.
 They weigh a ton and is good to keep trim.

 It’s best to use long fins diving in open water when current is strong.
 I used it in Komodo and it was amazingly easy to fin down to 30m at Castle Rock in extreme current.
 It was the same just this month in Raja Ampat at Blue Magic.
 There was one dive in Tubbataha, I think it was at Shark Airport when everyone was holding on to a rock and I just had to fin (not even too hard) to keep steady.

 When in Hanifaru trying to swim great distances to get to the mantas, these fins proved to be awesome!
 I mean, look at how my fins simulate the manta’s wings.
 You just knew these fins were engineered right.

 So when not to use long fins?
 You don’t want to use it during reef dives because they’re so long it’s hard to navigate around the reefs and risk damaging the corals.
 You neither want to use it during shallow dives on sandy bottom, you may get sand storm.